Gregg Rainwater

-Gregg Andrew Rainwater (born February 27, 1966) is an American actor of Osage, Cherokee, Irish, and Filipino descent, who is best known for his roles as half-Kiowa Buck Cross on The Young Riders (1989–1992) and T. Hawk in Street Fighter (1994).
+Gregg Rainwater (born February 27, 1966) is an American actor who is best known for his roles as half-Kiowa Buck Cross on The Young Riders (1989–1992) and T. Hawk in Street Fighter (1994).

-He later starred in Ocean Tribe, guest-starred on Walker, Texas Ranger and Promised Land, and has done a lot of voice work, including Pocahontas II: Journey to a New World, Justice League Unlimited, Gargoyles, and Young Justice.
+Rainwater has also guest-starred on Walker, Texas Ranger and Promised Land and worked as a voice actor in such works as Pocahontas II: Journey to a New World, Justice League Unlimited, Gargoyles, and Young Justice.
 He has also worked three seasons as an art director for America's Got Talent, and in April 2010 worked as Art Director on "American Idol - Idol Gives Back", for which he was nominated for a Primetime Emmy Award.
 Rainwater is a singer as well, and has toured England with the Warren Youth Chorale.

+Personal life

+Rainwater describes himself as having Osage, Cherokee, Irish, and Filipino descent.
+He has said his grandfather was a Native American from Arkansas.